 Variable incentive-oriented remuneration linked to the performance of the Bank and the Banking Group is determined taking due account of the risks assumed and the liquidity required to cover ongoing business operations, and with a view to avoiding conflicts of interest.
 It envisages access gates, whereby failure to meet pre-set stability targets entails forfeiture of the related bonus, but also malus and claw-back mechanisms, as described below.

-The following is included among the variable components of remuneration:
+By way of example but without limitation, the following are included among the variable components of remuneration: